KOBENDigital/Iconic/README.md

 #### Icons source file
 Some packages like Font Awesome use css rules to apply the specific icon:
 ```
-<i class="fa fa-glass"></i>
+<i class="fa fa-glass"></i> (Template: <i class="fa {icon}"></i>)
 ```

 Other packages like Material Icons use the glyph codes or even ligatures to display the icon instead a specific css selector.
+```
+<i class="material-icons">alarm</i> (Template: <i class="material-icons">{icon}</i>)
+```
 So this file can be the same css file or another files use to extrac the icons property.
 In the case of Material Icons for instance there is a file called <a href="https://github.com/google/material-design-icons/blob/master/iconfont/codepoints">codepoints</a> where you can extract the icons names from.
-```
-<i class="material-icons">alarm</i>
-```

 #### Pre configured packages
 To make your life easier I have included some help to configure your packages in the form of pre-configured packages.
 If you select *Pre-Configured* when creating your package, you will have access to a list of pre-configured ones.
 You will still have to enter your css file path.